 A vaulted ceiling is an arched style of ceiling that is self-supported and typically formed out of stone or brick.

 Architecturally speaking, a vaulted ceiling is built on an arched frame; they were commonly used in the medieval and Romanesque architecture of Western Europe, which is why they’re so associated with mythical tales of grandeur and the pomp and circumstance of wealth and royalty.
 That’s right: On top of optical illusions, vaulted ceilings trick you with psychological illusions as well.
 And while the construction of the vaulted ceilings of yore was an arduous process requiring the talents of master builders, modern technology has made them quite easy to install, meaning you don’t need to be a millionaire to feel like one.
 However, just as was the case with the ceilings of the past, modern vaulted ceilings should be installed by professionals; if you’re thinking of a home remodel, this is a project that will likely require permits, and definitely requires a licensed contractor.

 There are several types of vaulted ceilings that are used in modern home construction, and even though they may each have different looks, they all create a stunning, jaw-dropping effect.

 Barrel vaulted ceilings have a simple design that resembles—you guessed it—a barrel.
 Behind the ceiling is a series of identical, rounded arch supports that create a uniform, graceful look.
 Walking under a barrel ceiling almost feels like walking through a spacious tunnel, which is why this is a popular choice for long hallways.

-A dome vault is another type of ceiling that’s found in master bedrooms, and the name explains it all: It’s a large, round dome that is recessed into a standard, flat ceiling.
+A dome vault is another type of ceiling that’s found in primary bedrooms, and the name explains it all: It’s a large, round dome that is recessed into a standard, flat ceiling.
 This is another optical illusion, which makes the dome seem even taller than it actually is; because of this visual trickery, domes are a popular architectural addition to small spaces like entryways, bathrooms, or intimate dining and living rooms that don’t have open floor plans.